squawk1200/CarND-Behavioral-Cloning-Project/README.md

 **1. Architecture**
 I used the Nvidia pipeline as described in http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf.
-I made a couple of minor modifications to the pipeline by adding a cropping layer to remove 45 pixels from the top of each image.
-I did not use a dropout layer.
+I made a couple of minor modifications to the pipeline by adding a cropping layer to remove 35 pixels from the top of each image.
+I added dropout (0.2) layer before the first fully connected layer - only because it appears to be a requirement in the project rubric.
+A dropout layers appears to hurt the model more that it helps (maybe because there is not a lot of data to start with?).
+This project benefits more from data augmentation than from fine-tuning the model.

 The number of layers and sizes for each layer: